 The frozen shrimp prepared at the worst buffet in town have traveled more than most Americans.
 It’s a questionable food choice and questionable from an environmental perspective.
+When most groceries in the United States travel thousands of miles to get to consumers, emissions add up quickly.

 Take, for instance, frozen shrimp in Massachusetts.
 Shrimp raised in Ecuador is shipped to Shanghai (10,000 miles).
 The shrimp is packaged and sent to Los Angeles (6,400 miles).
 This is then taken by truck or train to Boston (2,900 miles).
-Altogether, that is over 19,000 miles for some frozen shrimp.
+Altogether, that is over 19,000 miles for some frozen shrimp,

 There is still a way to get healthy, diverse, and delicious food while reducing emissions.
 The researchers recommend eating locally.
 Consumers would still get a wide variety of fruits and vegetables year-round from the area, just not the ones with high emissions.
 Changing to a more local diet could curb excessive greenhouse gasses.
 Eating food made in state would carry a lower emissions tag than shipping food across the country.